Copyright (c) 1985 Free Software Foundation, Inc; See end for conditions.

 very brief documentation--sufficient to remind you of commands you

 Multi-character commands such as C-x C-s and (if you have no META or

-EDIT key) <ESC>v are also allowed after C-h c.
+EDIT or ALT key) <ESC>v are also allowed after C-h c.

 To get more information about a command, use C-h k instead of C-h c.